-6.4.1.2 Request-Response Data Exchange
+6.4.2.2 Request-Response Data Exchange

+6.4.2.2.1 Overview

 This data exchange pattern permits AEs to synchronously send messages to other AEs utilizing the underlying transport.

-6.4.1.2.1 Supporting Rules
+6.4.2.2.2 Supporting Rules

+6.4.2.2.2.1 Overview

 Messages are sent to from an AE to another AE via the Service Layer.
 When sending a message the originating AE can provide a delivery policy to be used by the transport adapter when sending the message to the target AE.

-6.4.1.1.2.2 Delivery Policy
+6.4.2.2.2.2 Delivery Policy

-As part of the message sending capability the Service Layer attempts to honor the delivery policy of the message Originator.
+As part of the message sending capability the Service Layer attempts to honour the delivery policy of the message Originator.
 The delivery policy is the attempt by the Service Layer to provide a reliable delivery of the payload that was sent using the mechanisms of the transport adapter.
 The reliable delivery of a payload is defined in the deliveryPolicy type.

+Table 6.4.2.2.2.2-1: Type: deliveryPolicy